Available at https://github.com/Tiefseetauchner/TiefDownConverter

 name = "Enable Listings"

-pandoc_args = ["-t", "latex", "--listings"]
+cli_args = ["-t", "latex", "--listings"]

-Templates reference it with their preprocessor field.
 Processors are specified similarly and referenced via the processor field:

 [[custom_processors.processors]]